 Andrew Dixon graduated from Aberystwyth University in 1991 with a degree in International Politics and moved to Japan to work as an English teacher on the JET Programme.
 He went on to work for Société Générale (Tokyo) and Goldman Sachs (Sydney) where he helped gold producers, central banks and investors with appropriate commodity derivative hedging strategies.

-Andrew Dixon is an Enterprise Fellow at the Prince’s Trust and is the founder and Trustee of the Woodhaven Trust, which focuses on prison reform and various offender rehabilitation initiatives within the UK.
-Despite the best endeavours of the Ministry of Justice and its capable staff, Andrew Dixon believes the current prison system is not fit for purpose, with too much emphasis on retribution and not sufficient emphasis on rehabilitation.
+Andrew is an Enterprise Fellow at the Prince’s Trust and is the founder and Trustee of the Woodhaven Trust, which focuses on prison reform and various offender rehabilitation initiatives within the UK.
+He is particularly excited about Spark Inside (life coaching for young offenders) and Code4000 (prison coding programme).

-Andrew Dixon enjoys a 10-foot birdie putt, a half-volley outside off stump and the odd bottle of Pomerol.
+He enjoys a 10-foot birdie putt, a half-volley outside off stump and the odd glass of Pomerol.